-There is space to write in any recent health-related tests you've had.
-Even if you haven't had the results yet, or the result was simply 'ongoing monitoring of my condition' you can still include it.
+There is space to write in any recent health-related test you have had.
+Even if you have not had the results yet, or the result was simply 'ongoing monitoring of my condition' you can still include it.

-It's helpful to send in supporting documents from medical professionals, or other people involved in your care, with your application.
+It is helpful to send in supporting documents from medical professionals, or other people involved in your care, with your application.
 These could be a discharge summary, a consultant's report or a care plan.
-If it is likely to take extra time obtaining these supporting
+If it is likely to take time obtaining these supporting letters, explain on the form that you will forward them when you get them.
+Your GP may provide you with copies of letters if you tell them you are applying for Attendance Allowance.
+If you include any extra documents you should make a note of them in Question 63, at the end of the form, to ensure they are not overlooked!

 A carer, friend or relative could complete the section at the end of the form 'Statement from someone who knows you' to show another perspective and reinforce the difficulties you have explained in the form.
-You don't have to get someone to fill it in but it's best if you do.
+You do not have to get someone to fill it in but it is best if you do.
 It can be anyone who knows about your illness or disability and how it affects your ability to do personal tasks.
-If you're able to, it's best to get a healthcare professional to complete this section for you.
+If you are able to, it is best to get a healthcare professional to complete this section for you.